 Short-term health insurance is also known as temporary health insurance.
-It is designed to provide coverage during life transitions.
+It provides coverage during life transitions.

 Think of short-term coverage just like it sounds — temporary, for the short term.
 We don’t consider short-term coverage as a long-term solution.
 However, it does fill an important need.